frederic-perez/AmE-dictionary/data/idioms.md

 __keep in step with the times__ To be, strive to be, or appear to be contemporary, fashionable, and/or relevant in modern times.
 __keep it under wraps__ Keep it a secret.
 __keep mum__ To remain silent; to not say anything (e.g., about a secret).
+__keep one’s countenance__ Maintain one’s composure, especially by refraining from laughter.
+To preserve a calm appearance, hiding one’s emotions. _For my part I decided that for once in my life it was wisest to keep my countenance._
 __keep one’s eyes peeled__ (keep one’s eyes skinned) To watch vigilantly (for).
 __keep one’s word__ To uphold one’s promise; to do as one says.
 (The opposite of break one’s word.) _I told her I’d be there to pick her up, and I intend to keep my word._
 __keep out of sight__ To remain unseen, as by hiding or evasion.